 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.

-The E26 (US) and E27 (Europe) caps are among the most widely used light fitting caps globally.
-They feature a screw base design and are compatible with a variety of bulb types, including incandescent, LED, and CFL.
+E26 (US) and E27 (EU) are among the most widely used caps worldwide.
+Featuring a screw-in design, they’re compatible with incandescent, LED, and CFL bulbs.

 E14 (Small Edison Screw)